noori36/Code-Refactor/README.md

 ## Enhancements / Features

-- Redundant classes were consolidated <br />
+- Redundant classes were merged <br />
 - HTML elements were replaced with semantic HTML elements <br />
 - Alt text was added to images<br />
 - Explanatory comments were provided in the HTML document<br />